The Initiative: Launch and Key Outcomes (2019-2022)

-The Eastern Mediterranean and Middle East Climate Change Initiative (EMME-CCI) was initiated in March 2019 by H.E. the president of the Republic of Cyprus and has matured into an ambitious scheme striving to coordinate a concerted effort by the countries of the region to address the climate crisis.
+The Eastern Mediterranean and Middle East Climate Change Initiative (EMME-CCI) was initially launched in March 2019 by H.E. the President of the Republic of Cyprus.
+It matured into an ambitious scheme striving to coordinate a concerted regional effort to address the climate crisis.
+The Cyprus Institute (CyI) was assigned the coordination of the scientific component.

-1. EMME-focused Research of regional and international research institutions towards a) a detailed understanding and accurate forecasting of regional climate change impacts b) the development of a science-based policy toolkit for the amelioration of the impacts of such phenomena and the identification of the appropriate per sector and application area (e.g., sub-regional, urban, etc.) adaptation and mitigation measures.
+EMME-focused Research: A detailed understanding and accurate forecasting of regional climate change impacts, and the development of a science-based policy toolkit for the amelioration of impacts and the identification of appropriate per sector adaptation and mitigation measures.

-2. EMME-Specific Policies in coordination with transnational and multinational stakeholders and organizations (WMO, FAO, WHO) to address the overall impacts of climate change with the aim to a) support the implementation of the Paris Agreement and National Plans, b) adopt specific action programs for distinct sectors related to the economy and society, and c) to investigate specific techno-economic scenarios to mitigate climate change effects in the EMME countries.
+EMME-Specific Policies: Coordination with transnational and multinational stakeholders and organizations to address the overall impacts of climate change with the aim to support the implementation of the Paris Agreement and National Plans, adopt specific action programs for distinct sectors, and investigate specific techno-economic scenarios.
 An indispensable component is the identification of the necessary resources for the implementation of such a program.

 In two regional ministerial meetings, a Governance scheme comprising a Governing Council, the Initiative Secretariat and National Climate Offices has been developed and it is expected to be further refined and developed in the coming months.
 Extensive reports produced by the thirteen scientific thematic Task Forces, which include a plethora of proposed adaptation and mitigation measures, have been published and made available to country authorities.